VyaxUltima/millennium-emerald/README.md

-## What is Unchained Emerald?
+## What is Millennium Emerald?

-Unchained Emerald is a romhack of Pokémon Emerald, primarily centered around the Twitch content creator DistantCoder.
+Millennium Emerald is a romhack of Pokémon Emerald, primarily centered around the Yu-Gi-Oh! community.

 ## What features are included in this hack?